To DO List

 Review the AAMC article How Medical Schools Review Applications.

 Secure Recommendation Letters.
 Contact faculty and secure letters by June 1.
 Aim for 4-5 letters including at least 2 from science faculty that have taught you in science classes.
 Make a good impression by creating a packet for each faculty.
-Include a note stating the deadline for submission, instructions on how to submit and a draft of your medical school essay.
+In this packet, include a cover letter stating the deadline for submission, instructions on how to submit, a draft of your medical school essay, then a paragraph of appreciation and thanks for the time and energy required to write you a strong letter.
 We always recommend that you schedule a meeting to present the packet in person.
 By creating a good impression, you demonstrate maturity, organization and personal motivation.
+A letter writer can see your dedication and organizational skills with a clean, well organized packet.

 Determine how you are going to submit your letters.
 Determine if your university offers a committee letter.
 If not, does the Career Center have a recommendation service for you to use?
 If neither exist, then refer to the AAMC website for specifics on how to submit letters.
-Do not submit letters directly to AMCAS until you have started your AMCAS application and you have reviewed the AMCAS instructions.
+Interfolio is a go-to site for students seeking a letter management service.
+Do not submit letters to AMCAS until you have started your AMCAS application, you have reviewed the AMCAS instructions and understand how to obtain a letter ID# from the Letter Request Form.
+This will all become clear once you read the AMCAS Instruction Manual for 2019 (available in April).

 AMCAS publishes daily updates on verification times on their website and through Twitter.
 In June, wait times are just a few days.
 If you wait until late July to submit, verification can take 4 weeks or more!
 AAMC will send the initial batch of verified applications to the medical schools starting June 30th +/- each year.
 From this date on, verified applications are sent as they are verified.
 AMCAS MUST have your transcript in order to verify your application.